Kentucky governor calls for release of police video after Louisville police, National Guard soldiers return fire, killing man

 Protesters have been demanding justice for Breonna Taylor, a black woman killed in her home in Louisville in March.
 The 26-year-old EMT was shot eight times by narcotics detectives who knocked down her front door as they attempted to enforce a search warrant.
 No drugs were found in the home.

-Appearing with the governor on Monday, Taylor's mother, Tamika Palmer, made an emotional plea for peace while demanding justice for her daughter.
+Taylor's mother, Tamika Palmer, pleaded for peace while demanding justice for her daughter.

 Kentucky governor calls for release of police video after Louisville police, National Guard soldiers return fire, killing man